 You might not know it yet, but soon we’ll have capital gains tax in Costa Rica.
 How will this interfere with your home and your real estate investments in Costa Rica?

 Will this new tax law hurt future business in Costa Rica?

-One of our beach property affiliates told me this week that a seller mentioned that in July they might raise the price of their property because soon there is a new law into force for capital gains tax for real estate and investment income.
+One of our beach property affiliates told me this week that a seller mentioned that in July they might raise the price of their property because soon there is a new law in force for capital gains tax for real estate and investment income.
 What will mean the capital gains tax mean for property owners and Costa Rica real estate in general?

 Well, that’s a great question.
 In my opinion, that depends on what the seller paid for the property.
 Or better said, what the registered value in the Municipality is.
-You should know that it is mandatory for homeowners to update the registered value of your properties in the Municipality where the properties are located.
+You should know that it is mandatory for homeowners to update the registered value of their properties in the Municipality where the properties are located.